python-attrs/attrs/docs/why.rst

 ========

-If you'd like third party's account why ``attrs`` is great, have a look at Glyph's `The One Python Library Everyone Needs <https://glyph.twistedmatrix.com/2016/08/attrs.html>`_!
+If you'd like third party's account why ``attrs`` is great, have a look at Glyph's `The One Python Library Everyone Needs <https://glyph.twistedmatrix.com/2016/08/attrs.html>`_.
+It predates type annotations and hence Data Classes, but it masterfully illustrates the appeal of class-building packages.

 …Data Classes?